fraile-tok/hopkins/_poems/the-girl-that-goes-uh-oh.md

 I met a baby that says,
 Only a single phrase,
 &nbsp;&nbsp;&nbsp;&nbsp;Which is "uh-oh,"
-&nbsp;&nbsp;&nbsp;&nbsp;Like a yo-yo,
+&nbsp;&nbsp;&nbsp;&nbsp;Like a yo-yo!
-Oh, how fun must be her days!
+Oh, how fun must be her days.